What Are Featured Snippets?

 One of the most common types of featured snippets is the paragraph snippet.
 It pulls a short paragraph from a website with high-quality content that aims to answer or provide more information on a searcher’s query.

+Google will typically present these answers in bolded text to answer searcher queries.
 In some cases, the featured snippet may also display an image beside the paragraph.
 However, it’s important to note that the image is not always from the same website that the text is being pulled from.

 The second most common type of featured snippet would be in a list format, either an ordered list or an unordered list.

 For example, an unordered list or a list that does not use numbers.
 You would see an unordered list snippet for

 In comparison, a numbered list would highlight search queries such as DIY, “how-to”, and “how do I”.
 Recipes are presented in list format also and can be combined with an image carousel for easy browsing.

 Another valuable type of featured snippet would be the video featured snippet.
 This commonly will pull a video from YouTube and highlight a section of that video that answers a search’s query.
 These video feature snippets tend to display for queries that the answer requires step-by-step instructions.